paxdotdev/pax/lab-journal-zb.md

-[1] (namely, without running into issues of double-computation of properties by computing them during "adoptee" traversal, then again during "render_children" traversal, especially with the tangles that introduces to pulling values out of the runtime stack)
+[1] (namely, without running into issues of double-computation of properties by computing them during "slot_child" traversal, then again during "render_children" traversal, especially with the tangles that introduces to pulling values out of the runtime stack)

 //maybe:  introduce distinction between get_rendering_children and
-//        ... get_(what exactly?)  get_rendering_children_that_aren't_adoptees
+//        ... get_(what exactly?)  get_rendering_children_that_aren't_slot_children
 //        maybe this can be solved with lifecycle?  traverse node/property tree before
-//        adoptees are linked as rendering_children?
+//        slot_children are linked as rendering_children?
 //Another possibility: link a reference to stack frame to node — then it doesn't matter when it's
 //                     computed; instead of peeking from global stack (in expression eval) it can start evaluation
 //                     from the linked stackframe